Asian Pulled Pork Sliders – Slow Cooker Recipe

 These sliders are perfect for sleepovers, game day, or anytime you need to feed a crowd, and they’re super kid-friendly!

-However, I really love throwing it in a slow cooker and letting it go all day the day before a big gathering.
+I really love throwing it in a slow cooker and letting it go all day, the day before a big gathering.
 So then, it’s just a matter of warming it up and setting out dinner rolls to make sliders (perfectly sized for the kids) or large sandwich buns for the grown-ups.
 Easy peasy!

-close up of Asian Pulled Pork in a white dish garnished with sesame seeds.
+Close up of Asian Pulled Pork in a white dish garnished with sesame seeds.

 Our Asian version gives the pork a Korean flavor that’s just delicious.
-Top the sandwiches with a little of our Asian slaw and you have my favorite twist on a Southern classic.
+Top the sandwiches with a little of our Asian slaw, and you have my favorite twist on a Southern classic.
 It’s just so full of flavor, and so very easy!

 What is the Best Cut of Meat for Pork Sliders?